sahatava/MixGGM/README.md

 ```
 ##### Arguments
 ```
-partial-------------> partial correlation matrix as a result of running the MixMPLN threshold-----------> a value between 0 and 1
+partial-------------> partial correlation matrix as a result of running the MixGGM threshold-----------> a value between 0 and 1
 ```
 ##### Values